 The ACU needs to ensure that it complies with the dot11CAPlimit, i.e., the scheduler does not allocate TXOPs that exceed dot11CAPlimit.
 The ACU might also consider additional time to allow for retransmissions.
 The ACU ensures that all admitted streams have guaranteed access to the channel.
 Any modification can be implemented for the design of the ACU.
 For example, UP-based ACU is possible by examining the UP field in TSPEC to decide whether to admit, retain, or drop a stream.
 If the UP is not specified, a default value of 0 is used.
 If a higher UP stream needs to be serviced, an ACU might drop lower UP streams.

 Edit Clause 8.4.2.32 TSPEC element (11mc D0.5 P639 L5) as follows:

-The Maximum Service Interval field is 4 octets long and contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two successive SPs.
+The Maximum Service Interval field is 4 octets long and contains an unsigned integer that, when the TSPEC is for the admitting of HCCA streams, specifies the maximum interval, in microseconds, between the start of two successive SPs.
+If the TSPEC element is intended for EDCA Admission Control, the Maximum Service Interval field specifies the latency limit in the case that aggregated packets are used (see Annex N.4.2.1).
 The Maximum Service Interval field is greater than or equal to the Minimum Service Interval field.
 If the TSPEC element is included within a GCR Request subelement that has the GCR delivery method equal to GCR-SP, a Maximum Service Interval field value of 0 indicates that the continuous SP used by the GCR-A delivery method is requested.